 Anderson: So we can read her emails, so what?

 Sherlock Holmes: Anderson, don't talk out loud.
-You lower the IQ of the entire street.
+You lower the IQ of the whole street.

 Sherlock Holmes: Shut up.